databricks/terraform-provider-databricks/docs/resources/recipient.md

   * `expiration_time` - Expiration timestamp of the token in epoch milliseconds.
   * `updated_at` - Time at which this recipient Token was updated, in epoch milliseconds.
   * `updated_by` - Username of recipient Token updater.

-## Attribute Reference

-In addition to all arguments above, the following attributes are exported:

 * `id` - ID of this recipient - same as the `name`.

 ## Related Resources